 Certification: Leaping Bunny, NSF/ANSI 305, USDA National Organic Program.

 At £5-7 from Amazon for a generously sized 350ml bottle, it is one of the least expensive organic label lotions on the market.
 At the moment, it is not one of the most trusted brands in the industry, but it does seem like The Hain Celestial Group is pulling out all the stops to reassure consumers that Avalon Organics is a reputable, natural brand they can trust to be safe for their skin and not detrimental to the environment.

 Made in the U.S.A.

 Avalon Organics’ lavender lotion is excellent for dry skin in particular, but its lingering scent is a bit too strong for my personal taste and I found it bothersome.
-Despite the packaging stating that it contains no synthetic fragrances, due to its strong smell I would recommend caution to anyone who have had a bad reaction to strong scents.
+Despite the packaging stating that it contains no synthetic fragrances, due to its strong smell I would recommend caution to anyone who has had a bad reaction to strong scents.

 It is nourishing without being greasy, smells lovely if strong and rubs in well.
 Recommended to anyone with dry skin looking for a natural, lavender fragranced lotion.

-The review is based on Avalon Organics lavender Hand and Body Lotion bottle purchased in April 2016.
+The review is based on Avalon Organics Lavender Hand and Body Lotion bottle purchased in April 2016.
 Click to read more about our eco icons and access icons used in this review.
 This article was first published on 27 April 2016.